 At AvBrite, we’re leveraging the power of innovative team communication technology to grow this networking and information-sharing group of people with the AvBrite Community.

-By using channels within the AvBrite Community, trusted professionals from flight departments across the industry can work together to help one another navigate through unexpected challenges.
+By using spaces within the AvBrite Community, trusted professionals from flight departments across the industry can work together to help one another navigate through unexpected challenges.

 Few industries stand to benefit more from the sharing of information between organizations than aviation does.
 A failure to learn from the experiences of others can lead to events that result in costly damage, serious injuries, and even loss of life.